| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 an equally large number of mediocre efforts that had glutted the

+marketplace.
 That's a MAJOR shame, because I, Robot is one of the most

 ingenious games ever created.
 The object of the game is to